andreacolledan/proto-quipper-r/README.md

   let _ = apply(QDiscard,a)         -- discard temporary qubit
   in q                              -- return input qubit
 ```
-This function describes a very basic quantum computation in the form of a quantum circuit: the fundamental units of data are `Qubit`s and `Bit`s and operations on these data are carried out by applying elementary operations on them.
+This function describes a very basic quantum computation in the form of a quantum circuit: the fundamental units of data are `Qubit`s and `Bit`s and computations on these data are carried out by applying elementary operations on them.
 These operations are either quantum gates (e.g. `CNot`, `Hadamard`, etc.) or other operations on bits and qubits (e.g.`QInit1`, `QDiscard`, `Measure`, etc.).

 As the name suggests, `dumbNot` implements the negation of a qubit in a dumb, unnecessarily expensive way.
 But let's forget about the semantics of this function and let's focus instead on the circuit it builds.
 Applying `dumbNot` to an input qubit `q` produces the following circuit of width 2: